caleb-allen/VimBindings.jl/README.md

 ### In Memoriam

 This project is only possible because of the incredible work of Bram Moolenaar, the creator of vim.
 His passing marks the loss of a world class hacker, and an amazing leader both in open source projects and in humanitarian aid with [ICCF Holland](https://iccf-holland.org/).
-It is with a heavy heart that we dedicate this project to him.
+It is with a heavy heart that we dedicate this project to his memory.